jerrychan7/stardew-multiplayer-docker/README.md

 ## Important

- - Updating to most recent version requires a rebuild: `docker-compose build --no-cache`
+ - Updating to most recent version requires a rebuild: `docker compose build --no-cache`
  - Although I'm trying to put out updates, I don't have the time for testing, so I recommend forking and fixing things on your own.
    - You will always get the most recent version with the fork at https://github.com/norimicry/stardew-multiplayer-docker
  - Ansible and Terraform will not be supported anymore